 Your puppy won’t realize the error of making messes when no one’s around to punish her.

-Training your puppy later, not to mess up the crate, is easier than re-training her for random places.
+Training your puppy later, not to mess up the crate, is more straightforward than re-training her for random places.

 Also, in maintaining your puppy’s training, you should consider hiring a sitter to see to her needs while you’re gone.